Target365/RCS/README.md

 ### Authorization
 * Add a header called "X-ApiKey" with the key from above to your requests.

-### Swagger
-* Swagger for the API is located here: https://shared.target365.io/api

 ## Send messages

 ### Send a Text